jhawk7/java-dsa/README.md

 - `static` - declares a class member that does not belong to an instance of the class
 - `void` - means the method does not return a value
 - `private` - only accessible from within class
-- `inheritance` - the adoption of all non-private properties and methods of a superclass by a subclass via the `extends` keyword (the `super` method prefix can be used to invoke superclass methods from the derived class (e.g. `super.mehtod`))

 - `interafaces` - define the structure of a class and class members; class templates that define method signatures
   - interfaces can be implemented by a class which must contain all the interface's methods
-  - generally uses as templates for multiple classes
+  - generally used as templates for multiple classes; use an interface when you need to define a contract that multiple classes can implement, regardless of their place in the class hierarchy.
 ```
 interface IAnimal {
   boolean feed(boolean timeToEat);